10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “You need to be honest and clearly communicate with them.”

 This message tells the victims that their failure to be open, honest, and articulate causes the abuse.
 One of the favorite manipulative tactics of emotional abusers is to flip the script.
-They assume the victim role by claiming their spouse is unfair, unclear, unresponsive, etc. Abusers will tell others lies like, “They blindsided me.
-I’m in the dark.
+They assume the victim role by claiming their spouse is unfair, unclear, unresponsive, or confusing.
+Abusers will tell others lies like, “They blindsided me.
+I am in the dark.
 They just left without telling me anything.”
 These are all manipulations designed to convince others the abuser is helpless and a victim of mistreatment by their spouse.

 In reality, victims have spent excessive amounts of energy explaining to the abuser why their behavior is problematic.
-They’ve faced threats, psychological warfare, and berating because of their efforts to communicate.
+They have faced threats, psychological warfare, and berating because of their efforts to communicate.
 Their spouse has heard them, but they shift the blame instead of correcting their behavior.
-Meaningful communication isn’t possible with an abuser who doesn’t have the goal to understand or change (even if they adamantly claim they do).
+Meaningful communication is not possible with an abuser who does not have the goal to understand or change, even if they adamantly claim they do.

 A helpful response would be to let the victim know you understand how manipulators try to paint themselves as helpless victims.
-Let them know you don’t buy into this narrative.
+Let them know you do not buy into this narrative.
 We are all responsible for ourselves and independently addressing our destructive behaviors.

 #5

-“If you work harder to find out what they need and meet those needs, they won’t get so frustrated all the time.”
+“If you work harder to find out what they need and meet those needs, they will not get so frustrated all the time.”

 Family, friends, and even some counselors tell victims that discovering what their spouse really needs and learning how to meet those needs is the key to addressing the abuse.
-They theorize that if the abusive spouse meets their needs, they won’t resort to abuse to get what they need.
+They theorize that if the abusive spouse gets their needs met, they will not resort to abuse.
 While this might temporarily help, it can worsen the abuse in the long term.
 Pastors and counselors working with the abuser falsely believe their methods are effective.
 This can give the victim a false sense of security and lead them back into a vulnerable position.

-The changes won’t last because the foundational issues driving the abusive behaviors are unchanged.
-Even the “nice” behavior harms the victim because it’s for a manipulative purpose, and the victim will feel duped and betrayed again.
+The changes will not last because the foundational issues driving the abusive behaviors are unchanged.
+Even the “nice” behavior harms the victim because it is for a manipulative purpose, and the victim will feel duped and betrayed again.
 Even worse, when the abuse resumes, outsiders might join the abuser in blaming the victim for not continuing to fulfill their responsibilities in the marriage.

-Abusive behaviors (gaslighting, projection, manipulation, devaluation, etc.) aren’t caused by dynamics in the relationship.
-They’re caused by the foundational deficits and abusive behaviors of the abuser.
+Abusive behaviors like gaslighting, projection, manipulation, and devaluation are not caused by dynamics in the relationship.
+They are caused by the foundational deficits and abusive behaviors of the abuser.
 An abuser wants their victim and everyone around them to think that if their spouse stops upsetting them and better attends to their needs, their behavior will change.
-The truth is that a victim doesn’t make their spouse abuse them, and even if they attend to every need of the abuser, the abuse won’t stop.
+The truth is that a victim does not make their spouse abuse them, and even if they attend to every need of the abuser, the abuse will not stop.

 A helpful response is to not question the victim’s efforts in the marriage but believe them if they say they tried everything possible to please their spouse.
 You can remind them that narcissistic abusers have a bottomless well that nobody can fill.
 Until these abusers recognize their need for God to heal and fill them up, they will search relentlessly for something no human can provide.